Research

 Stough, L. M., Ducy, E. M., & Kang, D. (2017).
 Addressing the needs of children with disabilities experiencing disaster or terrorism.
 Current Psychiatry Reports, 19(24), 1-10. doi:10.1007/s11920-017-0776-8

-- In this review, findings suggest emergency preparedness interventions and societal changes are needed to decrease the disproportionate environmental and social impacts of disaster on children with disabilities.
+● In this review, findings suggest emergency preparedness interventions and societal changes are needed to decrease disaster’s disproportionate environmental and social impacts on children with disabilities. |

 Stough, L. M. (2017).
 What comes after Hurricane Harvey for people with disabilities?
 Restoring, recovering, and rebuilding.
 Research Counts.
 Boulder, CO: Natural Hazards Center. https://hazards.colorado.edu/news/research-counts/what-comes-after-hurricane-harvey-for-people-with-disabilities-restoring-recovering-and-rebuilding

-- After discussing the compounding impacts of disaster on people with disabilities, the author suggests disaster recovery for people with disabilities should include restoring disability-related resources and services, improving access to these resources and services, and rebuilding for accessibility and inclusion that incorporates disability concerns in emergency preparedness efforts.
+● After discussing the compounding disaster impacts on people with disabilities, the author recommends a comprehensive approach to disaster recovery.
+This approach entails restoring disability-related resources and services, enhancing accessibility, and prioritizing disability concerns in emergency preparedness efforts. |

 Phillips, B. K., & Stough, L. M. (2016).
 Populations with functional or access needs.
 In K. Koenig, & C. Schultz, (Eds.), Disaster Medicine: Comprehensive Principles and Practices (2nd ed. pp. 137-162).
 Cambridge, NY: Cambridge University. doi:10.1017/CBO9781139629317.013

-- Whether involved with public education, emergency response, long-term recovery, or risk reduction, the medical community can support efforts to aid populations with functional or access needs.
+● Whether involved with public education, emergency response, long-term recovery, or risk reduction, the medical community can support efforts to aid populations with functional or access needs. |

 Stough, L.M., & Kang, D. (2016).
-Disability and disaster: Explorations and exchanges, Texas Disability Integration Newsletter, 2(3), 2-3. https://vivo.library.tamu.edu/vivo/display/n183068SE
+Disability and disaster: Explorations and exchanges.
+Texas Disability Integration Newsletter, 2(3), 2-3.

-- In these first-hand narratives, authors with disabilities describe agency and self-resilience during disaster.
+● In these first-hand narratives, authors with disabilities describe agency and self-resilience during a disaster. |

 Stough, L. M., & Kang, D. (2016).
 The Sendai Agreement and disaster risk reduction: Conceptual influences from the field of disability studies.
 Natural Hazards Observer, 40(5), 4-9. https://hazards.colorado.edu/article/the-sendai-agreement-and-disaster-risk-reduction-conceptual-influences-from-the-field-of-disability-studies

-- The Sendai Framework includes three concepts theoretically grounded in disability studies: universal design, inclusion, and accessibility.
-These concepts have applicable value for the disaster planning and preparedness community seeking to reduce the impacts of disaster on people with disabilities.
+● The Sendai Framework, rooted in disability studies, introduces three crucial ideas: universal design, inclusion, and accessibility.
+These concepts offer practical benefits for disaster planners aiming to lessen the impact on people with disabilities. |

-Stough, L. M., Sharp, A. N., Resch, A., Decker, C., & Wilker, N. (2015).
-Barriers to the long-term recovery of individuals with disabilities following disaster.
-Disasters, 40(3), https://doi.org/10.1111/disa.1216
+Stough, L. M., Sharp, A. N., Resch, J. A., Decker, C., & Wilker, N. (2016).
+Barriers to the long‐term recovery of individuals with disabilities following a disaster.
+Disasters, 40(3), 387-410. ● This study identified key themes affecting disaster recovery for people with disabilities: housing, transportation, employment, physical and mental health, and access to recovery services.
+Findings indicate that disability status amplified challenges in navigating recovery and accessing disability-specific resources. |

 Kelman, I., & Stough, L. M. (2015).
 Introduction.
-In Major Hazards and People with Disabilities Toolkit.
+In Major Hazards and People with Disabilities: A Toolkit for Good Practice.
 Council of Europe: Author. https://rm.coe.int/1680467003

-- This toolkit and the work represented in it exists to challenge preconceptions that disability necessarily means a limitation of ability and hazards such as earthquakes, storms and landslides must inevitably cause disasters.
+● This toolkit and the work represented in it exists to challenge preconceptions that disability necessarily means a limitation of ability and hazards such as earthquakes, storms, and landslides must inevitably cause disasters.

 Stough, L. M., & Kelman, I. (2015).
 Exploring and exchanging (dis)ability and (dis)aster.
 In I. Kelman, & L. Stough (Eds.), Disaster and disability: Exchanges and explorations (pp. 175-186).
 New York: Palgrave/MacMillan. doi:10.1057/9781137486004_25

-- In response to a literature gap examining the impact of disaster on people with disabilities in which people with disabilities themselves are involved, Stough and Kelman (2015) offer contextual narratives by and with people with disabilities.
+● To address a gap in disaster literature involving people with disabilities, Stough and Kelman (2015) provide contextual narratives created by and with people with disabilities. |

 Kelman, I., & Stough, L. M., & (2015).
 (Dis)ability and (dis)aster.
-In I. Kelman, & L. Stough (Eds.), Disaster and Disability: Exchanges and Explorations (pp. 3-14).
+In I. Kelman, & L. Stough (Eds.), Disaster and disability: Exchanges and explorations (pp. 3-14).
 New York: Palgrave/MacMillan. doi:10.1057/9781137486004_1

-- This chapter examines how emergency preparedness procedures, infrastructure, etc. are constructed for people without disabilities and how this impacts and marginalizes people with disabilities in the context of disasters.
+● This chapter examines how emergency preparedness procedures, infrastructure, etc., are constructed for people without disabilities and how this impacts and marginalizes people with disabilities in the context of disasters.

 Kelman, I., & Stough, L. M. (Eds.).
 (2015).
 Disability and disaster: Exchanges and explorations.
 New York: Palgrave/MacMillan Press. doi.org/10.1057/9781137486004